Head of English

 · Keep an accurate register of pupils for each lesson.
 Unexplained absences or patterns of absence should be reported immediately in accordance with the School Policy.
 Welfare, Behaviour and Safeguarding

-· Meet with parents and carers as part of maintaining positive relationships and the full implementation of the School’s values and ethos.
+· Meet with parents and carer as part of maintaining positive relationships and the full implementation of the School’s values and ethos.

 · To promote the School’s values, positive attitudes and good pupils behaviour, dealing promptly with conflicts and incidents in line with established policy and procedures, encouraging pupils to take responsibility for their own behaviour.